CIDgravity/snakelet/README.md

 Goals:
 - simplicity => correctly validate once and return a nice statically typed struct that contains all the config
 - testability => dependency to config library only in main package.
-Everywhere else use pure functions and params
+Everywhere else, just pass a subset of the config struct as parameter

 How?:
 - define whichever complex type you want for your config and setup which params are required and which are not